 5. Don’t say NO too much:- You should only say no if that thing can really harm your baby’s physical and mental health.
 Babies at this age want to explore everything and learn what’s going on around them.
 If you say no they will do it again to understand why you are not allowing them to do it.

 6. Whenever your baby behaves well, reward him and make him feel that this is what should be done.
 This will make him feel that positive behavior is good and he must continue it.

 7. Don’t force your baby to do specific work at the time you want him to do it.
 Let him make a choice.
-Like you can ask him do u want to eat food now or later, Do u want to Bath now or later, etc. Give him a little bit of independence.
+You can ask him do u want to eat food now or later, Do u want to Bath now or later, etc. Give him a little bit of independence?

 8. Some children may hit themselves or other things or sometimes people around them during temper tantrums.
 So make sure there are no dangerous objects around him at that time.
 Hold him so that he doesn’t hurt himself.
 Bring him to another room and ask him politely what he wants.
 Hug him and explain that this is not good behavior and you are a big kid now.

 9. You can pre-plan and avoid tantrums in your kids by observing their behavior.
 Feed them when they want, make sure they get enough sleep, prepare for a transition in your kid’s life and daily routine.

 10. Kids often show tantrums when there is a newborn or a sibling in the house.
 As you spend much of the time with the baby your child may feel lonely and show tantrums.
 Your child also needs the same attention that you give to your newborn because he is also just a little kid.
 Engage him in every activity you do.